jeantimex/liquid-glass-html-in-canvas/README.md

 ## Browser Support

+Requires both:
-Currently requires Chrome with the "Experimental Web Platform features" flag enabled.
+- **html-in-canvas API**: Chrome with "Experimental Web Platform features" flag enabled
+- **WebGPU**: Chrome 113+, Edge 113+, Safari 17+, or Firefox Nightly with WebGPU flag

+## Credits

+This project is inspired by and builds upon the work of [ybouane/liquidglass](https://github.com/ybouane/liquidglass), which provides the original liquid glass shader implementation.
+The core glass effect algorithms (refraction, chromatic aberration, fresnel, specular highlights) are adapted from that project.

 ## License